grafana/grafana/docs/sources/variables/filter-variables-with-regex.md

 This page shows how to use regex to filter/modify values in the variable dropdown

 Using the Regex Query Option, you filter the list of options returned by the Variable query or modify the options returned.
+For more information, refer to the Mozilla guide on [Regular expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions).

 Examples of filtering on the following list of options: